h5bp/Front-end-Developer-Interview-Questions/Hungarian/README.md

 [Rebecca Murphey](http://rmurphey.com/)'s [Baseline For Front-End Developers](http://rmurphey.com/blog/2012/04/12/a-baseline-for-front-end-developers/) is also a great resource to read up on before you head into an interview.

-**Note:** Keep in mind that many of these questions are open ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.
+**Megjegyzés:** Keep in mind that many of these questions are open ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.

-#### Original Contributors
+#### Eredeti közreműködők

 The majority of the questions were plucked from an [oksoclap](http://oksoclap.com/) thread created originally by [Paul Irish](http://paulirish.com) ([@paul_irish](http://twitter.com/paul_irish)) and contributed to by the following individuals: